Critical Risk →

 Convert text to speech using the configured TTS engine (Chatterbox Turbo or Kokoro).
 For Chatterbox Turbo, use paralinguistic tags directly in text for expressive speech: [laugh], [sigh], [cough], [chuckle], [gasp], [groan], [clear throat], [sniff], [shush].
 Supports voice cloning via reference a...

-Part of the Local Voice MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Local Voice server.

 AI agents may call synthesize_text to permanently remove or destroy resources in Local Voice.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call synthesize_text in a loop, permanently destroying resources in Local Voice.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.